Why FedRAMP actually makes it harder for government agencies to move to the cloud

 Don’t get me wrong.
 Government agencies shouldn’t trust fly-by-night websites.
 Cloud services shouldn’t just apply the “it fell off the back of a truck” level of service when given the public’s trust, but common sense tells us the same standard can’t apply to both building out a top-secret desert datacenter and clicking publish on a public-facing Facebook page.

 Federal procurement has this same fatal flaw.
 The same multi-billion dollar process used to procure tanks and battleships is also used to get access to sub-thousand dollar industry standard services — a rounding error in any agency’s budget.
 The difference being, petty purchases below a certain threshold — purchases that would require the government to spend more in man-hours doing paperwork than the thing itself costs — have a simplified process: you just buy it.
 This creates a federal marketplace to test good and services in a low risk, low cost way before ramping up the procurement dial to eleven.

 No as the default

 It’s not that FedRAMP says “you can’t” use service X. In fact, it’s the exact opposite.
-It’s that they haven’t said “you can”, and in that silence, FUD — fear, uncertainty, and doubt — regins supreme.
+It’s that they haven’t said “you can”, and in that silence, FUD — fear, uncertainty, and doubt — reigns supreme.
 There’s neither organizational incentive, nor a CYA-URL you can send your boss to turn the wheels of bureaucracy and get from “no” to “let’s take a look”.
 And that’s the problem.

 If government is going to innovate, we have to get past “no” as the most common word in our collective federal IT vocabulary.
 Unknown does not mean unapproved, nor does it mean unapprovable.